 When people wonder what it is like to live as a conjoined twin, they are usually thinking about the physicality of existing as two separate people connected, potentially sharing organs and sensations.
 Naturally, a lot of people have borderline-invasive questions concerning the intimate and romantic lives of conjoined twins.
 Many folks also have a morbid curiosity surrounding the question of what happens if one conjoined twin perishes.

 It's a tricky question with complicated answers that are dependent on the way the twins are connected.
 Often, once one conjoined twin passes, be it from natural causes or an unintentional incident, their twin follows in their ghostly footsteps rather quickly.
 Sometimes it takes mere hours, other times a few days, but the unfortunate reality is once one conjoined twin is gone, the other has a limited amount of time left on this earth.

 Survival Of The Living Twin Depends On Their Shared Systems

 Conjoined Twins Are Rare And Generally Stillborn

-The Living Twin Must Be Removed From The Dead Twin To Avoid Sepsis
+The Living Twin Must Be Removed From The Deceased Twin To Avoid Sepsis

-One Twin Can Die During Or After Separation Surgery
+One Twin Can Perish During Or After Separation Surgery